Constitution of the Faculty Senate of Tyler Junior College

 Section 6: When the Senate adopts a change in the By Laws, it will be the duty of the secretary to incorporate this change into the copy of which that office has custody.
 The secretary will include within the minutes of that meeting any change that has been made.

-Chapter Five: Election of Senators
+Chapter Six: Election of Senators

 Section 2: One senator for every eight full-time permanent faculty members will be elected.
 The number of senators is reached by dividing the number of full-time permanent faculty members by eight.
 The result is rounded to the lower whole number.
-If a school has at least one but less than eight full-time faculty members, that school shall be authorized to elect one Senator to represent the faculty member(s).
+If a school has at least one but less than eight full-time faculty members, that school shall be authorized to elect one senator to represent the faculty members.

 Section 3: Each school will elect no more than one alternate for every two senators.